albertony/dcompermex/README.md

 ### Changelog

+#### Release 2.0.1

+* Migrated build configuration to Visual Studio 2017, and set more explicit minimum system requirements in build configuration (but minimum is the same Windows Vista / Server 2008 as in previous version).

 #### Release 2.0

 * Added option to set application permissions to none, which clears the ACL effectively setting deny for everyone.